kent-berry/Revature-Project-1-ExpenseReimbursementSystem/README.md

 ## Features

 Employees can:
-* Submit a new reimbursement with an amount, a description, and a type (LODGING, FOOD,
+* Submit a new reimbursement with an amount, a description, and a type (LODGING, FOOD, TRAVEL, or OTHER)
+* View their past reimbursement requests and filter by status (Pending, Approved, or Denied)

 Managers can:
+* Approve or Deny reimbursement requests and add feedback to the request to explain further
+* View past reimbursement requests from all users and filter by status (Pending, Approved, or Denied)

 ## Screenshots